MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-set-up.md

 - [Node 16 or later](https://nodejs.org/en/download/) built with ES6
     - Ensure the `node` executable is in your `PATH`
     - Verify installation: In a command shell, run `node --version` to check that the version is 3.7 or later
-- A Node.js app or a browser-based web app.
+- A Node.js app or a browser-based web app, such as a React app.
 - For browser-based web apps:

   - If your app has a login experience, you can use the [@auzre/identity library](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/identity/identity/test/manual/interactive-browser-credential) to issue an authorization token and use `withTokenProvider` to feed this token to the Kusto client: